vmware/vic-product/docs/user_doc/vic_vsphere_admin/uninstall_vic.md

 	2. If you created default users for your vSphere Integrated Containers instance, click **Users and Groups**, select the *Management Portal (cloud) administrator* user, the *DevOps Admin* user, and the *Developer* user, and click **Delete** for each of them.
 	3. Click the **Solution Users** tab, select the users that start with *engine*, *admiral*, and *harbor*, and click **Delete** for each of them.
 6. Verify that no vSphere Integrated Containers VMDK files are left on your datastore.

-**What to Do Next**
+6. Restart the vSphere Client service, to finalize the removal of the vSphere Integrated Containers plug-in.

-Restart the vSphere Client service to finalize the removal of the vSphere Integrated Containers plug-in.
 	For information about restarting the client, see [Restart the vSphere Client](ts_ui_not_appearing.md#restart-client).